varajala/microtest/docs/running.md

 FAILED: 1
 ```

-As you can see there is not much of a difference when running only a single module.
+As you can see there is not much of a difference when running only a single file.
-However when running microtest whis way there are many things happening differently internally.

-When microtest is executed as a module, the first thing that happens is that microtest will check if the provided path is a file or not.
-When the path points to a file, microtest will simply just execute that single module.
+This is becaus if the path points to a file, microtest will simply just execute that single module.
 This is not that different from executing the test module as a script.
+However when running microtest whis way there are many internal things happening differently.

 <br>